StackStorm/st2docs/docs/source/install/upgrades.rst

 respective version.
 If you are upgrading across multiple versions, make sure you run the scripts for any skipped versions:

+v2.9
+''''

+* This version introduced new ``st2timersengine`` service which needs to be configured in ``/etc/st2/st2.conf`` config file for it to work.
+For more information, please refer to Upgrade Notes - :ref:`ref-upgrade-notes-v2-9`.

 v2.8
 ''''